 - Master should be selected if this will be the only device on a single IDE cable or if it is the second device to be connected and the other device is set to slave.

 - Slave should be selected if this will be the second device on a singe IDE cable, for instance, if you do not already have a CD-ROM drive then you could attach the new device to the same IDE cable as your hard drive (where your hard drive will be the master).

 - Cable Select should be selected only when the devices are to be attached as the cable depicts, ie, the first connector (working away from the motherboard) is the slave and the last connector is the master device.

-In fig 1.3 to the right you can see a standard IDE cable, note there are 3 connections (notice the difference in distance between the connectors), connection A plugs into the motherboard and then the slave and master connections are used for IDE devices such as hard drives, CD-ROM drives and CD/DVD writers.
+In fig 1.3 to the right you can see a standard IDE cable.
+Note there are 3 connections and also notice the difference in distance between the connectors.
+Connection A plugs into the motherboard and then the slave and master connections are used for IDE devices such as hard drives, CD-ROM drives and CD/DVD writers.